ppy/osu-wiki/wiki/Contests/en.md

 #### Aspire

-*Aspire* is a one-of-a-kind beatmapping contest where participating mappers are challenged to create the most innovative beatmap imaginable without any restrictions towards the rules of the [Ranking Criteria](/wiki/Ranking_Criteria).
-The contest encourages mappers to explore the the technical possibilities of the game as far as possible.
+**Aspire** is a one-of-a-kind mapping contest where participating mappers are challenged to create the most innovative beatmap imaginable without any restrictions from the [ranking criteria](/wiki/Ranking_Criteria).
+The contest encourages mappers to explore the technical possibilities of the game as far as possible.

 | Contest No. | Song | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |